samboy/PassGen/README.md

 facebook.com with the site you need to log in to.

-To create another password for the site, edit the file `pwgen.sh` to give, say. facebook.com a higher `INDEX` value.
+To create another password for the site, edit the file `pwgen.sh` to give, say, facebook.com a higher `INDEX` value.

 ## Dealing with website rules